 You’ll also find some very interesting cognitive biases con artists use to take advantage of you.
 All playing on primal human instincts.

-While this isn’t listed as a “psychology book,” I believe it sheds more light to human nature than most mainstream books.
+While this isn’t listed as a “psychology book,” I believe it sheds more light on human nature than most mainstream books.

 If you live in the USA, you’ve heard Jim Jones’ story and its tragic ending.
 Unfortunately, most documentaries focus on the events rather than the motives.